Learn more here about the steps for relinquishing firearms by convicted persons in California.

 - Magazines

-Penal Code 29810: Charges that Lead to a Firearm Ban
+Charges That Lead to a Firearm Ban

 Not all criminal convictions force individuals to relinquish their firearms in California.
 However, all felony convictions will result in a firearm ban in our state.
 Additionally, there are some misdemeanor charges that will lead to a ban, including: